GadgetAngel/Voron2.4_My_Build_Log/.github/contributing.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-Bigtreetech hasFacebook groups where our knowledgable user community can provide helpful advice if you have questions.
+Bigtreetech has a Facebook groups where there is a knowledgeable user community can provide helpful advice if you have questions.

 * [Bigtreetech Octopus on Facebook](https://www.facebook.com/groups/531985571570025/)